 Each room, whether you opt for a double or triple occupancy room has a bathroom (shower/sink/toilet) in the room.

 There is a laundry room in the residence hall and all you'll need is laundry detergent.
 There are no dispensers in the laundry rooms.
 Your own laundry basket or bag is also a handy thing to have.
-You must pay to use the washers and dryers, but will text you when your clothes are ready.
+You must pay to use the washers and dryers, but can text you when your clothes are ready.

 1760 3rd Ave, Room #